srajgure/CodeChef-Solutions/README.md

 # CodeChef-Solutions
-This repo contains my accepted solutions for CodeChef problems
+This repo contains my accepted solutions for CodeChef problems.